Gary-Burke/memory-card-game/TESTING.md

 ### JS

-I have used the recommended [JSHint Validator](https://jshint.com/) to validate my JS code and the results can be seen below.
+I have used the recommended [JSHint Validator](https://jshint.com/) to validate my JS code, and the results can be seen below.

 | Directory | File | Screenshot | Notes |
 | --- | --- | --- | --- |